yudai0308/filmarks/README.md

 |status     |integer |null: false, index: true|

 ### Association
-- has_many : tag
+- has_many :tag
-- has_many : comment
+- has_many :comment
-- has_many : likes
+- has_many :likes
-- belongs_to : User
+- belongs_to :User
-- belongs_to : Movie
+- belongs_to :Movie

 ***
 ## 4 Commentsテーブル